PauloSantangelo/lading-page-atualizada-solomon/README.md

 This was my first project using Vite.
 Initially made using tutorial of [JavaScipt Mastery](https://youtu.be/_oO4Qi5aVZs?si=uIWyu_1FoElOJueH).
 Now it is made on next js using typescript.
-Features added other than Tutorial:-
+Sobre added other than Tutorial:-
 - Upgraded from Node.JS to Bun.JS (A Faster JavaScript Runtime).
 - Upgraded from JavaScript to TypeScript.
 - Upgraded from React.JS to Next.JS.